Last Updated on

 - They don’t have a desktop version

-- If you want to transfer your account to another broker there’s a $75 fee
+- If you’re going to transfer your account to another broker, there’s a $75 fee

-Overall, their mobile app opened up investing to an entirely new market and are an easy way to buy and trade stocks and cryptocurrencies, create watchlists, and review real-time performance.
+Overall, their mobile app opened up investing to an entirely new market of people.
+Using Robinhood makes it easy to buy and trade stocks and cryptocurrencies, create watchlists, and review real-time performance.
 Their cryptos are pretty limited compared to platforms like Binance, but they include:

 - Bitcoin (BTC)